 “Neurodiversity” is an umbrella term which covers a lot of conditions.
 Essentially it means that there are differences in the way the brain is functioning.
 For example, dyslexic brains process sounds differently from ‘neuro-typical’ brains.
-If someone was neuro-different then their abilities would vary.
+If someone was neurodiverse then their abilities would vary.
 They would have specific strengths and specific weaknesses.
 This is shown on the graph below as a spiky line.

 Wider neurodiverse thinking styles include Anxiety and Depression.
-People with Multiple Sclerosis, Tourette’s Syndrome and brain injuries can also experience neuro-different thinking, as long term illnesses can affect abilities such as memory and attention.
+People with Multiple Sclerosis, Tourette’s Syndrome and brain injuries can also experience neurodiverse thinking, as long term illnesses can affect abilities such as memory and attention.